KausikN/TerrainGen/README.md

 # TerrainGen
- A 3D Terrain Generator Tool using python
+ A 2D and 3D realistic Terrain Generator Tool using python

 # Generate 2D Terrains